How much mobile data do I need?

 - For Android users: Settings > Data > data usage.

 How much data you need depends on how often you use your phone, and what you use it for.
-Streaming videos uses a lot more data than checking your emails.
+Video streaming uses a lot more data than checking your emails.
 Below are some estimates of how much data you’ll need in a month:

 - Medium user: If you use social media often, and sometimes watch videos, you may need 2-5GB.
 If you also use your phone for work, for example sending emails and downloading documents and files, you could need 5MB.